pofa10/VHDL_obfusactor_Tool/README.md

 5.type `py VHDL_Obfuscator_Tool.py YOUR_SRC_FOLDER_PATH YOUR_DIST_FOLDER_PATH`

+(Use the '/' Character instead of the '\' for path definition)

 >**Note**:
-> Use the '/' Character instead of the '\' for path definition.
 > Don't worry about your original files, this app never overwrites them.